-EMTs deal with emergencies every day, so it’s easy to feel like emergency preparedness is baked into the job and become complacent.
+EMTs deal with emergencies every day, so it’s easy to feel like emergency preparedness is baked into the job and that can lead to complacency.

-Maybe your training sessions start to feel like mundane drills, until you’re suddenly hit with an experience you were unprepared for—whether it’s transporting a combative patient, managing care in a mass casualty scenario, or just treating a patient in the dead of winter and having to face the elements.
+Your training sessions may feel like mundane drills until you’re suddenly hit with an experience you were unprepared for—whether it’s transporting a combative patient, managing care in a mass casualty scenario, or just treating a patient in the dead of winter and having to face the elements.

 Emergency preparedness begins with the right training, and the right training is not easy or orderly.
 It prepares you to deal with the real-world scenarios you’re likely to encounter, in all of their messy, complex ugliness.
 Here are five EMT training scenarios that actually increase emergency preparedness:

 Training scenarios that focus on by-the-book patients are virtually useless.
 Instead, you need to focus on patient management when a patient doesn’t trust you, is aggressive and angry, or has a cognitive impairment (e.g., dementia).
 These patients are human beings who matter, and mastering scenarios of calming them and gaining their trust can save their lives.